-Another line of research compares decisions proposed by algorithms with those proposed by humans.
-In a study by \cite{Lee17:Mediation}, participants found allocations prescribed by Spliddit to be less fair than those chosen in a group discussion, one third of the time.
-The authors explain this distinction as the algorithms excluding the effect of individual participation, interpersonal power, and altruism on fairness, despite being envy-free. \citeay{lee18:understanding} suggested that perceived fairness of algorithms is also dependent on task characteristic.
-Specifically, the participants in Lee's study recognized that algorithms produce less fair decisions on tasks that require human skills (e.g., subjective judgement) but equally fair on mechanical tasks (e.g., processing data).

-In a separate work, \citeay{konig2019fair} conducted a lab study to measure the suitability of two well-adopted matching mechanisms, namely the Boston mechanism and the assortative matching, under the \textit{veil of ignorance} \cite{rawls2004theory} assumption.
-They concluded that which procedure is preferred depends on how much autonomy subjects have in reporting their preferences.

-Other works have studied the empirical validity of fairness axioms in cooperative games \cite{d2020testing,Clippel22:Cooperative} and contrastive fairness in machine learning \cite{Chakraborti2022contrastive}.
+Other empirical research includes \citet{kyropoulou22:fair}, who tested the effect of participants' strategic behavior in choosing allocations of divisible resources on total envy.
+Separately, \citet{konig2019fair} measured the suitability of two well-adopted matching mechanisms, the Boston mechanism and assortative matching, under the \textit{veil of ignorance} \citep{rawls2004theory} assumption.
+They concluded that which procedure participants prefer depends on how much autonomy they have to report their preferences.
+The empirical validity of fairness axioms in cooperative games \citep{d2020testing,Clippel22:Cooperative} and machine learning \citep{Chakraborti2022contrastive} has also been studied.